14 Days Gorillas Chimpanzees and Wildlife Safari

 The Bigodi Wetland Sanctuary is a fascinating area recognized for its extensive array of biodiversity.
 Baboons, black and white Colobus monkeys, vervet monkeys and the L’Hoest monkeys can all be found here.
 Bigodi is also a paradise for bird watchers.
 Among the major bird species within the sanctuary is the grand blue turaco.

-After breakfast, you will leave Kibale and continue to Queen Elizabeth National Park.
-Queen Elizabeth is Uganda’s second largest park and is located at the base of the majestic Rwenzori Mountain range, adjacent to Lake Edward and Lake George.
-The park’s diverse ecosystem includes sprawling savannah, which makes it the ideal habitat for classic big game, ten primate species (including chimpanzees), and over 600 species of birds.
+Queen Elizabeth National Park’s diverse ecosystem includes a sprawling savannah, which makes it the ideal habitat for classic big game, ten primate species (including chimpanzees), and over 600 species of birds.
 You will reach the park early enough to rest, have lunch, and then go on a boat ride along the Kazinga Channel connecting Lakes George and Edward.
 Dinner and your overnight stay will be at the lodge.

 After an early breakfast, you’ll head out on a game drive in the park along the Kasenyi plains.
 You’ll be on the lookout for lions, elephants, leopards (though hard to spot), bushbucks, cape buffaloes, waterbucks, giant forest hogs, Uganda kob, and others.
 Later, you’ll return to the lodge for lunch and rest before going on a drive to a nearby crater.
 There is also plenty of wildlife to see along the drive, including Cape buffaloes and elephants.
 Dinner and your overnight stay will be at the lodge.